hakito/SlimVDI/README.md

 access the features of SlimVDI, the features themselves still work in the same way.
-For example, it is legal to make source and destination filenames exactly the same, this would be handled exactly as if you had filled the dialog box in the same way, i.e. you will end up with a clone with the selected name, and the original file renamed to "Original "+<filename>.
+For example, it is legal to make source and destination filenames exactly the same, this would be handled exactly as if you had filled the dialog box in the same way, i.e. you will end up with a clone with the selected name, and the original file renamed to "Original of "+<filename>.

 SlimVDI is an example of a "dual mode" console/GUI application.
 This presents a small problem when running from the Windows command console: the console expects an application to be /either/ a GUI